OpticonOSEDevelopment/opn2500_opn6000_sdk/README.md

 # Examples

-In the folder Projects/Examples, you'll find small example applications for all basic peripheral functions of the OPN-2500 / OPN-6000
+In the folder `Projects/Examples`, you'll find small example applications for all basic peripheral functions of the OPN-2500 / OPN-6000

-- Open the projects file: 'OPN_Examples.emProject' in Segger IDE
+- Open the projects file: `OPN_Examples.emProject` in Segger IDE

-- In the 'Project explorer', right click the source files and use the 'Exclude from build' option to select which sample application to build.
+- In the `Project explorer`, right click the source files and use the `Exclude from build` option to select which sample application to build.

-- After building, the resulting .bin file can be found in the /Output folder and loaded using Appload
+- After building, the resulting `.bin-file` can be found in the `/Output folder and loaded using Appload

 # Loading of Firmware

-- See 'documentation/How to load Firmware.pdf' for more information on how to load the resulting .bin files on to the OPN-2500 / OPN-6000
+- See `documentation/How to load Firmware.pdf` for more information on how to load the resulting .bin files on to the OPN-2500 / OPN-6000

 # Trouble Shooting